Mustafa-Shoukat1/Email_Personalization_Outreach_Campaign_agent/Rought Readme.md

 ### Additional Work Details 🔧

-- **Muhammad Faisal's Work**: 🎤 Create slides and presentations to present our audience in completion.
+- **Muhammad Faisal's Work**: 🎤 Create slides and presentations to present to our audience in completion.
 - **Aamir Shah's Work**: 🕵️‍♂️ Conduct end-user tests and gather insights to pinpoint our product's potential users.
 - **Noor and Mustafa's Work**: 🎥 Prepare and present a video presentation and slides that showcase our team's hard work and vision.